 For crude oil to reach the Timor coastline, there would have to be prolonged periods of strong south-easterly winds.
 Under these conditions, evaporative rates and vertical dispersion would be high resulting in low concentrations of oil on impact with the coastline.
-As is standard procedure in the event of a spill, the slick should be monitored from the air and weather forecast obtained to allow real-time predictive oil spill modelling to be undertaken.
-If the slick is predicted to remain out at sea, then it should be allowed to degrade naturally.
+Under strong winds, oil droplets of less than 100μm would become entrained rapidly into the water column.
+As wind strength and surface wave intensity increases, oil droplets of greater than 100μm would also become mixed into the water column.